connamara/quickfixn/tutorial/creating-an-application.md

 Better Type Safety
 ------------------

-For receiving more type safe messages, please view the [Receiving Messages](/tutorial/receiving-messages) tutorial.
+We *highly* recommend implementing the [Receiving Messages](/tutorial/receiving-messages) tutorial to receive more type safe messages,

 Initiators and Acceptors